 - Chris Manzie, Professor & MIDAS Director, Electrical and Electronic Engineering

 - Dragan Nešić, Professor, Electrical and Electronic Engineering

 - Iman Shames, Senior Lecturer (Assistant Professor) & MIDAS Deputy Director, Electrical and Electronic Engineering

-- Rohan Shekhar, Research Fellow, Mechanical Engineering
+- Rohan Shekhar, Honorary Fellow, Mechanical Engineering